TYPE AND CLASS:

 - Earned an associate degree or bachelor's degree from an accredited college

-or university with at least 9 academic hours of property, casualty, and inland marine insurance
+or university with at least 9 credit hours of insurance instruction with specific instruction in property, casualty, and inland marine insurance

 curriculum, or the equivalent (an official transcript is required).